Contents

 (lldb) w s v variable

-This is essential when the crash site is far from the actual corruption.
-Set a watchpoint on the corrupted variable and the debugger will stop at the exact instruction that modifies it.
+This is key when the crash site sits far from the actual corruption.
+Set a watchpoint on the bad variable.
+The debugger stops at the exact line that writes to it.

 AddressSanitizer Integration

-Compile with AddressSanitizer to catch more subtle memory bugs:
+Compile with AddressSanitizer to catch more subtle memory bugs at run time:

 gcc -fsanitize=address -g main.c -o main

 Run the sanitized binary under the debugger.
-ASan detects memory errors (use-after-free, buffer overflow, stack overflow) and triggers SIGABRT with a detailed report showing allocation, deallocation, and access stack traces.
-The debugger catches the signal so you can inspect program state at the point of detection.
+ASan spots memory errors (use-after-free, buffer overflow, stack overflow) and fires SIGABRT.
+The report lists alloc, free, and access stack traces.
+The debugger catches the signal, so you can inspect program state at the point of detection.

 Rust-Specific Considerations

 Safe Rust should never segfault.
-If it does, the bug is in unsafe blocks, FFI calls, or (rarely) a compiler or standard library bug.
-The debugging workflow is identical: cargo build with the default debug profile includes symbols, and gdb target/debug/myprogram or rust-gdb target/debug/myprogram gives you the same experience as debugging C or C++.
-Rust’s drive to eliminate memory-safety bugs from systems code is gaining real traction — Linux kernel 7.0 now ships stable Rust support for new driver development, cementing Rust as a first-class language for code where memory correctness matters most.
+If it does, the bug sits in unsafe blocks, FFI calls, or (rarely) a compiler or standard library bug.
+The debug workflow is the same as for C. cargo build with the default debug profile includes symbols.
+Then gdb target/debug/myprogram or rust-gdb target/debug/myprogram gives you the same feel as debugging C or C++.
+Rust’s push to wipe out memory-safety bugs from systems code keeps gaining ground.
+Linux kernel 7.0 now ships stable Rust support for new driver code, cementing Rust as a first-class language for code where memory correctness is critical.

 Advanced Techniques